-Mollie Cox Bryan, Research Manager
+Mollie Cox Bryan, Media and Proposal Writer

 Mollie has spent three decades in the media industry (though yes, we agree, she looks like she’s 30), serving both alternately and simultaneously as a writer, designer, editor, and production manager, all of which makes her well-suited to the multi-tasking mayhem of Write Well Media.